 Maryland mulls ending child sexual abuse lawsuit time limits

-Currently, people in Maryland who say they were sexually abused as children can’t sue once they reach the age of 38.
+Currently, people in Maryland who say they were sexually abused as children can’t sue after they reach the age of 38.
 The Maryland House has approved legislation in recent years that would have lifted that age limit, but it stalled in the state Senate.

 This year, state Sen. Will Smith, who chairs the Senate Judicial Proceedings Committee, is sponsoring a bill that would end the age limit.
-He said in an interview that he’s confident the bill will pass this year but that the courts likely will have the final say.
+He said in an interview that he’s confident the bill will pass this year but that the judiciary likely will have the final say.

 “I’ve worked with the advocates since the summer, and I feel confident that we’ll produce a good product, but not absent some serious questions and some serious concerns,” Smith, a Democrat, said.
 “A lot of what will be the final outcome is going to be determined by the courts.
 I suspect that it will be challenged, if and when we pass the bill.”

-In 2017, Maryland raised the age limit that accusers can file lawsuits from 25 to 38.
+In 2017, Maryland raised the age that accusers can file lawsuits from 25 to 38.
 But the law also included language, known as a statute of repose, that some say prevents lawmakers from extending the statute of limitations again.

 The issue is getting added attention in Maryland after an investigation by the state’s attorney general identified 158 Roman Catholic priests in the Archdiocese of Baltimore who have been accused of sexually and physically abusing more than 600 victims over the past 80 years, according to court records made public in November.
 But the full report on the investigation, which began in 2019, has not been made public.